-Our parent handbooks also details different Opportunities to Stay Informed, including: Back to School Nights and Open Houses, Chats with the Principal, Fall Conferences (and follow up conferences for students with Academic Improvement Plans), observations in classrooms, progress reports and report cards, regularly scheduled meetings of Edison parent groups, town hall meetings. the Edison and PTA Edison Amigos Web Sites, My School Anywhere (Room Reps use this program to email information to parents), Blackboard Connect (periodic dialers to phones), the weekly El Semanario school news letter, the Weekly PTA e-Blast, and monthly meetings of Edison parent Groups: PTA and ELAC and the Edison Site Council.
+The Edison parent handbook also details different Opportunities to Stay Informed, including: Back to School Nights and Open Houses, Chats with the Principal, Fall Conferences (and follow up conferences for students with Academic Improvement Plans), observations in classrooms, progress reports and report cards, regularly scheduled meetings of Edison parent groups, town hall meetings. the Edison and PTA Edison Amigos web sites, the PTA Membership Toolkit (Room Reps use this program to email information to parents), Blackboard Connect (periodic dialers to phones, texts, and emails), the weekly El Semanario school news letter, the Weekly PTA e-Blast, and monthly meetings of Edison parent Groups: PTA and ELAC and the Edison Site Council.
 When there are academic concerns about a student and a broader approach is needed, a parent, teacher or school specialist can convent the Edison Success Team.
 All parent communications are sent in Spanish and English and all parent meetings have translation available.

 The school sponsor a Family Singing Circle (facilitated in Spanish) and facilitated Dialogue groups to help build community.
-We have a robust school volunteer program with approximately 250 trained and screened parent volunteers eligible to assist in classrooms, the library, special events, or field trips.
+There is a robust school volunteer program with approximately 250 trained and screened parent volunteers eligible to assist in classrooms, the library, special events, or field trips.
 Various parent education offerings are provided during the year, from the 7-week School Smarts Academy, to Reflective Parenting Groups in Spanish, workshops on how to support emerging and intermediate readers at home, and a workshop series on developing computer skills and support in accessing Edison's on-line learning programs at home.